Low noise transistor microwave amplifiers

 A widely varying and critical set of experiments depend on microwave signal processing technology, ranging from searching for the origin of fast radio bursts to investigating the nature of dark matter to the development of near-term quantum computers.
 While this technology is now relatively mature, present transistor amplifiers remain around a factor of 5 above the standard noise limit set by quantum mechanics.
 Although superconducting amplifiers operating at the quantum limit are available and in widespread use, they have a number of practical limitations that prohibit their use in many applications.

 Our group is studying how to realize transistor microwave amplifiers with noise figure approaching the standard quantum limit.
 Such devices would find transformative applications in radio telescopes, quantum computers, and other technologies.
-Key to achieving this goal is assessing the impact of self-heating at cryogenic temperatures on noise as well as microscopic origin of hot electron noise that is associated with the heating of the electron gas in the channel of a transistor.
+Key to achieving this goal is assessing the impact of self-heating at cryogenic temperatures on noise as well as the microscopic origin of hot electron noise that is associated with the heating of the electron gas in the channel of a transistor.
 To test predictions that arise from our studies, we work with foundries to fabricate and characterize prototype amplifiers from room temperature down to 4 K.

 Image of a custom 4-6 GHz two-stage low-noise n-HEMT MMIC with noise temperature 2.2 K at 5 GHz.
 We are investigating fundamental noise mechanisms in LNAs with the aim to realize quantum-limited transistor microwave amplifiers.